tepeka/openhab-pkg/README.md

 openhab deb package
 =======

+This package installs openhab with a init script and debian like configuraiton.
-This package ist hosted on the lxccu repostory.
+It is hosted on the lxccu repostory and it was created because of my friend [tepeka](https://github.com/tepeka)

 ## How to install
 ```